INTRODUCTION AND POLICY STATEMENT

 To facilitate this, AP has a network of staff in more than 280 locations with a variety of employee types, from full-time office-based staff to freelancers based where news stories are breaking around the world.
 To be able to report news on such an international scale, AP's workforce is inherently dynamic, with ever changing suppliers and partners.
 The result of our structure means that an estimated half of the world's population see AP content on any given day.

 RISKS IDENTIFIED AND STEPS TAKEN TO DATE

-- Reviewed internal policies in place
+- Review internal policies in place

-- Conducted compliance training for senior management
+- Conduct regular compliance training for all employees and senior management